Maths Co-Ordinator - Mrs J Bevis

 All lessons will cater for the individual needs of the children and to include some element of reasoning and problem solving.
 Questioning is a key part of the maths lesson – letting the children demonstrate what they know and challenging them every step

 By the end of each year the children will have reached their Age-Related Expectations and be able to solve problems relating to their year’s maths objectives.
 They will have a range of strategies that they can use to solve both arithmetic problems and word problems.
 They will use mathematical language expected for their age range.
 They will be able to explain how they know an answer and give reasons why they know.
+They will be comfortable moving on to the following year's maths program.

 By the end of Year 4 all children will be able to quickly recall their multiplication tables up to 12 x 12.